“Have you been here before?”

 Originally from Washington, D.C., she now proudly lists “South Carolina” on all her bath and body products.
 She started making soaps in 2005 when she picked up a discount soap making kit from a hobby store.
 It turned out awful, but it was more than enough to spark her love of soap making.

-After selling products out of the back of a yoga studio for 10 years, Brown finally opened the Sunrise Brick & Mortar shop on Santee in 2016.
+After selling products out of the back of a yoga studio for 10 years, Brown finally opened the brick-and-mortar shop on Santee in 2016.
 She was in Five Points, but she was tucked away from the hustle and bustle – and the foot traffic – of Saluda Avenue.

 She loved what she was doing, but the small space and lack of customers caused her to hit her “proverbial brick wall.”